yunfanz/ReionBub/README.md

 numpy, matplotlib, scipy(ndimage), scikit-image, pycuda, ete3, vispy, pandas, seaborn, pyqt4 etc.
 ```
 ## 3D H-minima Transform and Watershed with PyCUDA
 A 3d watershed algorithm is included for segmentation.
 The watershed algorithm is partly based on [1-4] and modified from 5.
-Included is also a H-minima transform on Pycuda.
+In particular, a H-minima transform (also on Pycuda) is used to reduce over-segmentation.

 Sample usage:
 ```